Duncansby Head: Landscape, natural features and wildlife

-Ecology

 Duncansby Head is a haven for wildlife, especially seabirds.
 During spring and summer, thousands of puffins, guillemots, razorbills, and kittiwakes can be seen nesting on the cliffs.
 The nearby waters are also frequented by grey seals, harbour porpoises, and occasionally minke whales, making it a notable spot for coastal wildlife observation.

-Access and Tourism
+Access and tourism

-The headland is accessible year-round via a minor public road from John o' Groats.
+The headland is accessible year-round via a minor public road from John o' Groats. which makes Duncansby Head the farthest point by road from Land's End.

 Despite its remoteness, Duncansby Head is increasingly popular with tourists, especially hikers and nature photographers.
 The location is part of the North Coast 500 route, a 500-mile scenic drive that attracts travellers seeking rugged natural beauty.

+Lighthouse

+The point is marked by Duncansby Head Lighthouse, built by David Alan Stevenson in 1924.
+The lighthouse was one of several designed by the renowned Stevenson family.

-Lighthouse Centenary
+Lighthouse centenary

-In 2024, the Duncansby Head Lighthouse marked its 100th anniversary, a milestone celebrated by heritage groups and the local community.
-The lighthouse was one of several designed by the renowned Stevenson family, specifically David Alan Stevenson.
-Though its keepers' accommodation has been removed, the lighthouse itself continues to serve maritime traffic with solar-powered automation.
+In 2024, lighthouse marked its 100th anniversary, a milestone celebrated by heritage groups and the local community, with the lighthouse continuing to serve maritime traffic with its solar-powered automation.
+From 1924 to 1987, there was also an active foghorn at the site, producing 5 blasts every 120 seconds.
+This was removed in 2003, along with the keepers' accommodation, although the horn itself was saved and was moved to the seafront at John O'Groats in November 2019, where it remains on display.

-Folklore and Cultural Associations
+Folklore and cultural associations

 Local folklore speaks of sea spirits and ghost ships in the Pentland Firth, with Duncansby Head often associated with these legends due to its isolated and dramatic landscape.
 The site has also inspired poems and art celebrating the raw beauty of the northern Scottish coastline.